 4: Host an Alex’s Lemonade Stand

 This one is double-good.
 It’s a great way to keep kids occupied while encouraging them to give to others.
 Philanthropy should be taught at an early age.
-Visit Nepa Mom to find out how to order a kit for free!
+You can order a kit for free!

 5: Visit the library or bookstore